alcortesm/isolate/README.md

 # Examples

-Run command without any isolation whatsoever:
+Run a command without any isolation whatsoever:
 ```
 ; isolate echo no isolation at all
 no isolation at all
 ```

-Show exit code of the command:
+Run a command and show it exit code:
 ```
 ; isolate -exitCode echo show me your exit code
 show me your exit code
 Exit Code 0
 ```

-Isolate system identifiers:
+Runs a shell with isolated system identifiers:

 ```
 ; hostname